-Here, our focus is on the style and techniques in The Lion and the Jewel by Wole Soyinka.
+In this post, focus is on the styles and dramatic techniques in The Lion and the Jewel by Wole Soyinka.
+We discuss how the author is able to dwell on the themes through the profound use of figures if speech.

-As we already know, the themes in Wole Soyinka are picked from the dramatisation of the characters in the play.
+As we already know, the themes in the play are picked from the dramatisation of the characters in the play.

 Similarly, the playwright is able to address these themes in the Lion and the Jewel by deploying some literary styles and techniques.

-Below, these literary techniques shall be discussed as found in the Lion and the Jewel.
+Below, these literary techniques shall be discussed adequately.

-Style and Techniques in the Lion and the Jewel
+Styles and Dramatic Techniques in the Lion and the Jewel

 Here are the styles and techniques in The Lion and the Jewel

 The Dance of the Lost Traveller in Wole Soyinka’s The Lion and the Jewel is an example of a subplot.
-It can also be referred to as “play within a play.”
+It can also be referred to as an inlet or “play within a play.”

 Here, Lakunle embodies a new character rather than the village school teacher we use to know.
 He plays the role of the Traveller while 4 village girls form the “wheels” of his imaginary car.